 2014 ICWA Listening Sessions

-Recent developments have heightended the profile and confirmed the importance of the 1978 Indian Child Welfare Act (ICWA).
-In response to the recent critical issues regarding ICWA, Indian Affairs will hold a series of Listening Sessions to gather input from interested stakeholders in regard to their experiences with implementation of the law.
+Recent developments have heightened the profile and confirmed the importance of the 1978 Indian Child Welfare Act (ICWA).
+In response to the recent critical issues regarding ICWA, Indian Affairs has conducted a series of Listening Sessions to gather input from interested stakeholders in regard to their experiences with implementation of the law.

 List of Indian Child Welfare Act Designates

 2014 Indian Child Welfare Act (ICWA) - Designated Tribal Agents for Service of Notice (Federal Register Vol 79.
 No.12)

 2012 Indian Child Welfare Act (ICWA) - Designated Tribal Agents For Service of Notice (Federal Register Vol. 77, No. 148)